 PRO membership lets you easily track which questions you've completed.

-Eco-safe driving contributes to road safety while also being environmentally friendly, and helpful in reducing your fuel costs since it saves fuel.
+Eco-safe driving contributes to road safety while also being environmentally friendly, and helpful to reduce your fuel costs since it saves fuel.

 Tips for eco safe driving

 - Check your tyre pressure regularly and ensure your tyres are always inflated to the recommended pressure.

 - Avoid carrying any unnecessary weight in your vehicle.

 - Remove roof racks from the top of your car when they’re not in use as this will reduce air resistance.